adshares/adshares-docs/protocol/authentication.rst

 Header signing
 ^^^^^^^^^^^^^^

-To sign the header you need an ADS account number, the appropriate secret/private key and a sodium library.
+To sign the header you need an ADS account address, the appropriate secret/private key and a sodium library.

 To test signatures you can use :ref:`command line tool <signing-message>`.